October 11 – November 12

 Professional Certification and Training for individuals will be discussed.
 There will be a special emphasis on how the ALN A55K Professional Certification training has directly helped with

-Lindsay Zeigler, President, Andrew James Advisory Group; Alex Barenblitt, Senior Consultant, Logistics, Supply Chain Management, Property/Asset Management, LMI; Richard Dietz, (not pictured) DC Government, Project Manager – Capital Asset Replacement Scheduling System at Office of the Chief Financial Officer (OCFO)
+Lindsay Zeigler, President, Andrew James Advisory Group; Alex Barenblitt, Senior Consultant, Logistics, Supply Chain Management, Property/Asset Management, LMI; Richard Dietz, DC Government, Project Manager – Capital Asset Replacement Scheduling System at Office of the Chief Financial Officer (OCFO)

 Wednesday 20 October

 2 pm – Asset Leadership Roundtable

 Kimon Onuma, President, Onuma, Inc., an ALN Patron Member, has seen transformational initiatives fall flat when leadership is missing.
 Proper leadership needs to set policy and strategy that remains in place no matter who is in charge.
 This and other leadership issues to avoid – and leadership practices to replicate – will be presented by Mr. Onuma and then discussed by ALN Senior Fellows and others.
 Learn what leaders should do and the issues to avoid.

 Mildred Chua-Ulger, former NYC MTA, Director Enterprise Information and Asset Management; Jesse Rothkopf, Managing Principal, Life Cycle Engineering; Meighan Altwies, Serco, Strategic Advisor, Facilities and Assets

 3 pm – ALN Transportation / Transit Asset Leadership Board Roundtable